 d.
 Agar culture media

-14) A blood smear is considered the gold standard diagnosis for the diagnosis of the malarial parasite,
+14) A blood smear is considered the gold standard diagnosis for identification of malarial parasite.

-what type of stain is commonly used for the easy identification of the material parasite and detection of the life stages of the parasite?
+Name the commonly used stain for the identification of the material parasite and detection of the life stages of the parasite?

 a.
 Lactophenol cotton blue